webworker01/walletworker/README.md

 * Graceful shutdown of daemons to help prevent corruption
 * Feel like a hacker using this futuristic text based interface with colors

+## How do I install this?

+Either git clone this repo or download the zip file and extract its contents anywhere you wish on your computer.

+Start walletworker.bat and answer the initial setup prompts.
+The rest _should_ set up automatically.

 ## Requirements

 Developed and tested on Win10x64 but _should_ work with Windows 7.